How to find it

 Background

-William Henry Fox Talbot FRS FRSE FRSA (11 February 1800 – 17 September 1877) was an English scientist, inventor, and photography pioneer who invented the salted paler and calotype processes, precursors to photographic processes of the later 19th and 20th centuries.
+William Henry Fox Talbot FRS FRSE FRSA (11 February 1800 – 17 September 1877) was an English scientist, inventor, and photography pioneer who invented the salted paper and calotype processes, precursors to photographic processes of the later 19th and 20th centuries.

 He was born in Melbury House in Dorset and was the only child of William Davenport Talbot, of Lacock Abbey near Chippenham, Wiltshire, and his wife Lady Elizabeth Fox Strangways,